-We ask you to arrive one hour prior to your appointment to meet with our nurse coordinator- in this consultation we will ask you questions about your medical history and explain how the clinic works.
+First you meet with our nurse coordinator and in this consultation we will ask you questions about your medical history and explain how the clinic works.
 The appointment with the panel of specialists takes place approximately an hour later.

 The clinic sees patients for appointments on Monday evenings every fortnight.